hapostgres/pg_auto_failover/README.md

          and if not given as an command line option then the environment variable `PGDATA` is used, when defined.

+       - The nodename of this server is automatically discovered by `pg_autoctl`, and used by the other nodes to then connect to the newly created node: the monitor connects for running its health-checks, and the secondary instance connects using the replication protocol.

+         To determine your nodename `pg_autoctl` implements the following three steps:

+           1. open a connection to the monitor and looks the TCP/IP client address that has been used to make that connection.

+           2. Do a reverse DNS lookup on this IP address to fetch a hostname for our local machine.

+           3. If the reverse DNS lookup is successfull , then `pg_autoctl` does with a forward DNS lookup of that hostname.

+         When the forward DNS lookup repsonse in step 3. is an IP address found in one of our local network interfaces, then `pg_autoctl` uses the hostname found in step 2. as the default `--nodename`.
+         Otherwise it uses the IP address found in step 1.

+         You may use the `--nodename` command line option to bypass the whole DNS lookup based process and force the local node name to a fixed value.

-       - `--nodename` is used by other nodes to connect to this one, so it should be a hostname or an IP address that is reachable by the other members (localhost probably won't work).
+         The `--nodename` is used by other nodes to connect to this one, so it should be a hostname or an IP address that is reachable by the other members (localhost probably won't work).

          The provided `--nodename` is going to be used by pg_auto_failover to grant connection privileges in the Postgres HBA file.
 When using a hostname rather than an IP address, please make sure that reverse